 16. Create a Facebook Group or Page.

 Love it or hate it, Facebook is a fact of life.
 Many of your readers, clients, and customers already have a “home” on Facebook.
 So create a page for your blog and become a part of their everyday lives.
 Answer customer service questions quickly and directly.
+If you can't do it yourself, you can always employ tactics such as using Conversational AI.
 As potential customers and clients observe you and your interactions, they'll gain confidence in your ability.

 17. Be positive.